Immigration to Canada: Claiming asylum in Canada

 Tents set up on the Canadian side of border between Quebec and New York in 2017 to process asylum applicants entering Canada irregularly.

 Individuals can make an asylum claim in Canada at a port of entry, at a CBSA inland office or an IRCC inland office.
 CBSA or IRCC officials will then determine if an individual is eligible to make an asylum claim.

 After entry, an interview for eligibility is conducted to deem whether the asylum seeker is allowed or declined admission into Canada.
 Those who are admitted submit their reasons for admissibility, in writing.
-The Immigration and Refugee Board hears their case after 60 days; in favorable terms, the claimants are accepted as refugees.
+The Immigration and Refugee Board hears their case after 60 days; in favourable terms, the claimants are accepted as refugees.
 If the claims are not deemed appropriate by the interviewer, the asylum seeker may be deported.

 According to the Canadian government, anyone can make a claim for refugee protection once they are physically present in Canada, regardless of how they arrived in the country.
 This includes those who have entered Canada without proper documentation or who have overstayed their visas.
 Asylum seekers can make a claim at a port of entry, such as an airport or border crossing, or at an inland office of Immigration, Refugees and Citizenship Canada (IRCC).
-It is important to note that claiming asylum in Canada can be a complex and lengthy process, and there are many factors that can affect an individual's chances of success.
+Claiming asylum in Canada can be a complex and lengthy process, and there are many factors that can affect an individual's chances of success.
 For example, the availability of evidence to support the individual's claim, the individual's ability to communicate effectively in English or French, and the political climate in their home country can all have an impact on the outcome of the asylum claim.